SteffCPP/PivoGUI/README.md

 <img src="https://github.com/SteffCPP/PivoGUI/blob/main/docs/PivoLogo1.png" width="400" height="400">

-# PivoGUI - An easy and modern graphics library
+# PivoGUI - An easy and modern abstraction library

-PivoGUI is a modern graphics library entirely written in C++ that, for now, communicates with SDL3, SDL_image, SDL_ttf and SDL_mixer to provide the programmer an easy expirience working with them.<br>
+PivoGUI is a modern abstraction library entirely written in C++ that, for now, communicates with SDL3, SDL_image, SDL_ttf and SDL_mixer to provide the programmer an easy expirience working with them.<br>
-I'm planning on getting rid of SDL3 completiley develop the backend entirely from scratch.<br>
 Any help on the project would also be so much appretiated.

 ## Documentation